 It is this “preference”…

-That is largely responsible for why the Cavalier King Charles Spaniels have so many health-related issues today, and why we’ll often recommend the English Toy Spaniel over a Cavalier King in many situations.
+That is mainly responsible for why the Cavalier King Charles Spaniels have many health-related issues today and why we’ll often recommend the English Toy Spaniel over a Cavalier King in many situations.

 (For more information about the health concerns for the Cavalier King Charles Spaniel dog breed, be sure to check out our complete review on them).